 Family Business

-John and Mike Hayward are a family team of professional landscape photographers with a great passion for their native Shropshire.
+John Hayward is a professional landscape photographer with a great passion for his native Shropshire.

-In particular they delight in tramping the Shropshire Hills and capturing the dramatic scenery along the England and Wales borderlands.
+In particular he delights in tramping the Shropshire Hills and capturing the dramatic scenery along the England and Wales borderlands.

-John and Mike are both Shropshire lads based in Shifnal and their stunning images regularly appear in books, national newspapers and magazines.
+John is a Shropshire lad, based in Shifnal, and his stunning images regularly appear in books, national newspapers and magazines.

-Together they run the Shropshire and Beyond photographic library, which showcases the very best that the county has to offer.
+He runs the Shropshire and Beyond photographic library which he set up in partnership with his father, Mike, to showcase the very best that the county has to offer.

 Shropshire and Beyond is affiliated to the Mike Hayward Collection of classic British motor sport images.